Day 3

 1. Open the ‘All Tools’ menu in Adobe.
 Scroll down until you reach the “Prepare for accessibility” button.
 Click it.

 Screenshot of a document opened in Adobe.
-The 'Prepare for accessibility' menu shows a red oval around the 'Add alternative text' button.
+The 'Prepare for accessibility' menu shows a red oval around the 'Add alternate text' button.

-2. In the ‘Prepare for accessibility’, click the “Add alternative text” button.
+2. In the ‘Prepare for accessibility’, click the “Add alternate text” button.

 Screenshot of a document opened in Adobe.
-The 'Set alternative text' pop-up shows where an example image's alternative text is located.
+The 'Set alternate text' pop-up shows where an example image's alternative text is located.

-3. In the ‘Set alternative text’ pop-up, verify that your images contain the expected alternative text and edit as necessary.
+3. In the ‘Set alternate text’ pop-up, verify that your images contain the expected alternative text and edit as necessary.

 1. If you haven’t already, add tags to your pdf by running add_tagging() with the appropriate arguments (including compile set to TRUE).
 Then, open up the report and ensure it was tagged.